Faisal Devji

 Faisal Devji (born 1964) is a historian who specializes in studies of Islam, globalization, violence and ethics.
-He is Professor of Indian History at the University of Oxford and Director of the Asian Studies Centre at St Antony's College.
+Formerly the Director of the Asian Studies Centre at St Antony's College, Oxford, he is the current Beit Professor of Global and Imperial History at the University of Oxford and a fellow of Balliol College.

 Life and career

 Devji was born in Dar es Salaam in 1964 to a family of western Indian origin.
 His undergraduate education was at the University of British Columbia, where he received double honors in history and anthropology.
 He received his PhD from the University of Chicago with his dissertation Muslim Nationalism: Founding Identity in Colonial India and was chosen to be a Junior Fellow at the Harvard Society of Fellows.
 His doctoral supervisor was Fazlur Rahman Malik.

 After leaving Harvard he became head of graduate studies at the Institute of Ismaili Studies in London.
 Devji returned to academic life in 2003, holding faculty positions at the University of Chicago, Yale University and The New School before joining the University of Oxford in 2009.
 Initially appointed a Reader in South Asian History, he was awarded the Title of Distinction of Professor of Indian History by the university in September 2018.
-In Michaelmas term 2025 he will take up the newly-renamed position of Beit Professor of Global and Imperial History at Balliol College, Oxford.
+In October 2025, he took up the newly-renamed position of Beit Professor of Global and Imperial History at Balliol College, Oxford.

 Devji is Zanzibari, and is now a Canadian citizen.
 In addition to his Oxford professorship, he is a senior fellow at the Institute for Public Knowledge (New York University) and Yves Oltramar Chair at the Graduate Institute of International and Development Studies in Geneva.